The following questions are from 2010.

 I've also seen the left-hand pannier used; the only problem here is that you would need some sort of easy-release connectors installed so that the pannier can still be removed from the bike.

 In the tail section is another option, but it depends on the size of the radio (and whether access to it is required - it would be a bit of a pain having to remove the seat in order to change the tape or cd!)

 Or how about in the top box itself like I've done - it is possible for me to remove the top box if I want to by disconnecting the radio wiring harness (not that I've ever bothered!).

-If space in the top box is an issue, the Clarion FZ409E could be worth considering.
-(I think this model is discontinued but you may still be able to find it online - have a look at Ebay.
-There's no moving parts, and it's fairly small.
+If space in the top box is an issue, a USB head unit like the Clarion FZ409E could be worth considering.
+(I think this model is discontinued but you may still be able to find it online.
+There are no moving parts, and it's fairly small.